simp/puppet-module-skeleton/README.md

 Of particular interest should be:

-* `rake acceptance` - run acceptance tests
+* `rake beaker:suites` - run all beaker suite tests
 * `rake spec`          - run unit tests
 * `rake test`          - run syntax, lint, and unit tests, and validate metadata
 * `rake lint`          - checks against the puppet style guide
 * `rake syntax`        - to check your have valid puppet and erb syntax

 ## Thanks